Gold Coast, Queensland

 Ambitious, city-changing infrastructure integrating new and existing transport systems

-Built Environs worked on the building components of the Gold Coast Light Rail, a 13 kilometre railway between Queensland’s Griffith University, Southport and Broadbeach.
+Built Environs worked on the construction of building components of the Gold Coast Light Rail, a 13-kilometre railway between Queensland’s Griffith University, Southport and Broadbeach.

-The light rail system contributed to a fully integrated public transport system for the Gold Coast in preparation for the 2018 Commonwealth Games.
+The light rail system was created in preparation for the 2018 Commonwealth Games, to provide a fully integrated public transport system for the Gold Coast.

 - 37 minute trip through some of the Gold Coast’s busiest areas

 - Will reduce local greenhouse gas emissions by 114,000 tonnes over the first 10 years of operation